KC2016/brazilian_immigrant_women_in_germany/README.md

 #### About the services
 > **Health and aesthetics** emerge as the top preferences among the **desired service categories**, while **jobs & business and social services** stand out as the most relevant in **the offerings**.

+> Interestingly, we observed that there were significantly **more desired services (160) than offered services (66)**.
+The dataset revealed a **smaller volume of offered services**, which suggests that creating a platform solely for exchanging services among Brazilian women might face challenges due to the limited supply.

 > **The most sought-after category is health**, which interestingly isn't prominently featured among the available services.
 However, **social services and aesthetics, both highly desired, are well-represented in the offerings**.

 > It's notable that many women highlight a lack of certain attributes in the available services in Germany. **They express a need for services that are empathetic, connected, and kind (in Portuguese)**.
 Additionally, there is a strong demand for **high-quality, accessible online, child-friendly, extended-hour, personalized, and modern services**, indicating areas where the current offerings may fall short of meeting these preferences.

 ### Conclusions

-The findings underscore the potential for a dedicated tool to facilitate service exchange among Brazilian women in Germany.
-Addressing language barriers, focusing on high-demand categories like health and aesthetics, and acknowledging the unique attributes desired by the community could contribute to the success of such a platform.
-Additionally, understanding the demographic composition, including previous foreign residences and citizenship status, provides valuable context for designing and implementing the tool effectively.
+This comprehensive analysis, grounded in a survey with 156 responses, highlights promising prospects for a dedicated tool facilitating service exchange among Brazilian women in Germany.
+Key considerations involve overcoming language barriers and tailoring services to match high-demand categories such as health and aesthetics.
+Incorporating unique attributes desired by the community is pivotal for the success of the platform.

+While acknowledging the value of understanding demographic composition, including previous foreign residences, the focus shifts towards the observed disparity between desired and offered services.
+The analysis suggests that the careful alignment of services with community preferences is paramount, and strategies should be tailored to meet the specific needs of Brazilian women in Germany.

 ## Explore the dashboards: